-Pokémon Go Raid: How To Catch Yourself A Shiny Articuno
+‘Pokémon Go’ Raid: How To Catch Yourself A Shiny Articuno

 Speaking of which, shiny Articuno look a lot like their non-shiny counterparts, so make sure you’re trying to catch the right creature!
 Shiny variants will be a slightly lighter shade of blue, but the easiest way to tell them apart is by the sparkles that can only be seen on shiny Pokémon.

 Still, the biggest hurdle players will come across are sighting rates.
-While there aren’t any concrete numbers to go off of, estimates seem to indicate that it’s somewhere around 1%, if not lower.
+While there aren’t any concrete numbers to go off of, estimates seem to indicate that it’s somewhere around 1 percent, if not lower.
 Unfortunately, most information on this subject is purely anecdotal, but some intrepid users have crunched some numbers, and catch rates of 1/256 and 1/512 are present on more than a few threads.

 Thankfully, the catch rate for shiny Articuno is 100%.
 Once you come across one, you won’t have to worry about it fleeing.
 If you’re unable to catch one for yourself, be sure to keep on the lookout for Pikachu and Pichu, which are appearing more frequently this month in celebration of Pokémon Go‘s second anniversary.
 Better yet, players might come across a “summer style” Pikachu, which sports a straw hat and a pair of sunglasses.